SlimeVR/SlimeVR-Docs-Site/src/diy/tracker-schematics.md

 ![Twisted pair cable I2C layout](../assets/img/twisted_pair.png)

-*Code put together by Carl (<https://github.com/carl-anders>), with images made by Lune#0241, NWB#5135, and Reclusious#2022 thanks to the help of the whole DIY community.
-Doc page integration by Emojikage#3095.
-Edited by CalliePepper#0666.
-Thanks to Snapchat_Hotdog#6124 for the testing on the extension lengths.*
+*Code put together by Carl (<https://github.com/carl-anders>), with images made by Lune#0241, nwbx01, and Reclusious#2022 thanks to the help of the whole DIY community.
+Doc page integration by emojikage.
+Edited by calliepepper.
+Thanks to snapchat_hotdog for the testing on the extension lengths.*

 <script src="../assets/js/schematics.js"></script>